Homogeneous spaces over an abelian variety: A question of Colliot-Thélène and Iyer

-Thus, after pulling back via a suitable étale isogeny, $G$ becomes an inner form of $G_0 \times A$.
-Let $\gamma \in H^1(A,(G_0)_{\mathrm{ad}})$ be a cocycle mapping to $x$.
-Since $G_0$ is defined over $k$, the group $(G_0)_{\mathrm{ad}} \times_k A$ is also defined over $k$ and is semisimple.
-Therefore, by Proposition~\ref{conjecture_semisimple_k}, after further pullback via an étale isogeny, the associated cocycle $\gamma$ becomes constant.
-As $x$ is trivial at the origin, it follows that, after pulling back by a suitable isogeny, $x$ itself becomes trivial.
+and this action sends $\gamma$ to a class which is trivial at the origin.
+Hence, we may choose $\gamma$ so that it is trivial at the origin.
+Since $G_0$ is defined over $k$, the group $(G_0)_{\mathrm{ad}} \times_k U$ is also defined over $k$ and is semisimple.
+Therefore, by Proposition~\ref{conjecture_semisimple_k}, after a further pullback via an étale isogeny $f$ of $A$, the associated cocycle $\gamma$ becomes generically trivial.
+It follows that, after this pullback, the group $f^*G$ is generically isomorphic to $G_0 \times \Spec k(A)$. \end{proof}